 Application Deadline: To be determined

 All applications must be submitted via ERAS and must include:

 - Dean’s Letter

 - USMLE scores

 Interview dates: To be determined.
-However, typically we prefer to hold our interviews over two days, e.g., a Friday and Saturday, punctuated by a popular reception Friday evening.
+In the era of COVID-19, our 2020 interviews for the 2021 matriculating class will be held virtually.
+However, typically we prefer to hold our traditional in-person interviews over two days, e.g., a Friday and Saturday, punctuated by a popular reception Friday evening.

 For questions please email: